ahoyaharr/TrafficNetwork/readme.md

 ##### Visualizing Candidates/Paths

-To visualize exported candidates and paths, import the exported file into a PostGIS enabled database.
+To visualize exported candidates and paths, we will import the exported file into a PostGIS enabled database.

+In PgAdmin, right click on the database and select 'Query Tool'.
 Using the query tool, create a table using:
 ```SQL
 CREATE TABLE path_table_name
     (